Normansville, New York

 Normansville is a former hamlet in Albany County, New York, United States.
 In the 19th century, Normansville was a hamlet in the town of Bethlehem.
-Normansville was located within and along the north and south banks of the ravine carved by the Normans Kill Creek, a tributary of the Hudson River.
+Normansville was located within and along the north and south banks of the ravine carved by the Normans Kill, a tributary of the Hudson River.

 History

 Normansville was originally called Upper Hollow; it was named for the deep ravine carved by the Normans Kill in which it was located.
 Further downstream was Lower Hollow, later named Kenwood.
-Upper Hollow had its start in 1805 with the construction of the Delaware Turnpike, which ran from the City of Albany to Otego (which then was part of Delaware County).
-The Turnpike was carried over the Normans Kill ("kill" is the Dutch word for "stream") by a 100 ft wooden bridge.
+Upper Hollow had its start in 1805 with the construction of the Delaware Turnpike, which ran from Albany to Otego (which then was part of Delaware County).
+The turnpike was carried over the Normans Kill (kill is the middle Dutch word for "stream") by a 100 ft wooden bridge.
 Northwest of this bridge was a toll gate.
-The wood bridge was washed away by a freshet in 1869 (one year after the turnpike company had abandoned the Turnpike) and the Town of Bethlehem built an iron bridge in its place.
+The wood bridge was washed away by a freshet in 1869 (one year after the turnpike company had abandoned the turnpike) and the town of Bethlehem built an iron bridge in its place.

-Soon after the Turnpike was constructed, taverns and various industries began to spring up to take advantage of the power that could be harnessed from the Normans Kill's waters.
+Soon after the turnpike was constructed, taverns and various industries began to spring up to take advantage of the power that could be harnessed from the Normans Kill's waters.
 Among the industries were cloth mills and saw mills.
 Several of these mills were swept aside by the same freshet that washed away the bridge in 1869, but were quickly rebuilt.
 By the beginning of the 20th century, the mills were abandoned.
 Another major industry along the Normans Kill was the ice trade.
 Ice blocks from the Normans Kill during the winter and stored for shipping to New York City and other locations for use in iceboxes.
 The Pappalau Ice House on the north side of the creek was one of many ice houses along the Normans Kill and the Hudson River at the end of the 1800s; by 1920, it too would be abandoned as new technologies made the ice trade obsolete.